Taking banking to the grassroots is the dream of most financial institutions but the cost and technology to achieve the feat remains a huge challenge.

 Hence, when Lagos Business School (LBS) and Bill & Melinda Gates Foundation partnered on how best to provide financial services to the poor through multiple channels and technology, the result of their findings surprised many.

-LBS and Enterprise Development Centre (EDC) Director Dr Olayinka David-West, an information system expert, said she is interested in roles that technology plays in business and society.
+LBS and Enterprise Development Centre (EDC) Director Prof Olayinka David-West, an information system expert, said she is interested in roles that technology plays in business and society.
 That prompted her to find out how technology could be deployed to enhance financial services and banking.

 David-West talked about the consumer of financial services and what determines their actions and demand for those services.
 The larger research study also looked at sustainable business model for digital financial services’providers in the country.